biopython/biopython.github.io/wiki/Phylo.md

 This module provides classes, functions and I/O support for working with phylogenetic trees.

-This code is included in Biopython 1.54, and also described in the Phylogenetics chapter of the [Biopython Tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html) and the Bio.Phylo [API pages](http://biopython.org/DIST/docs/api/Bio.Phylo-module.html)
+For more complete documentation, see the Phylogenetics chapter of the [Biopython Tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html) and the Bio.Phylo [API pages](http://biopython.org/DIST/docs/api/Bio.Phylo-module.html)